-- identify and integrate those areas of the Religious Education Curriculum that are related to Environmental Education, especially Spirituality, Moral Teaching, Liturgy, Prayer, and Social and Ecological Justice - identify and integrate those outcomes that are specific to Environmental Education in the Prep - 12 Queensland Government Syllabuses and each Diocesan Religious Education Syllabus - use the extra-curricula opportunities provided by special events and school community actions to enhance the classroom curriculum learnings - conduct an audit of existing environmental education practices and develop a yearly School Environmental Management Plan which incorporates all five Catholic ecological education focus areas - plan / co-ordinate / integrate professional development opportunities on the theme of 'ecological conversion' for staff - plan / co-ordinate / integrate community education opportunities especially for parents, family and parish
+- identify and integrate those areas of the Religious Education Curriculum that are related to Environmental Education, especially Spirituality, Moral Teaching, Liturgy, Prayer, and Social and Ecological Justice. - identify and integrate those outcomes that are specific to Environmental Education in the K - 12 N.S.W.
+Government Syllabuses. - use the extra-curricula opportunities provided by special events and school community actions to enhance the classroom curriculum learnings. - conduct an audit of existing environmental education practices and develop a yearly School Environmental Management Plan which incorporates all five Catholic ecological education focus areas. - plan / co-ordinate / integrate professional development opportunities on the theme of 'ecological conversion' for staff. - plan / co-ordinate / integrate community education opportunities especially for parents, family and parish.